-Customer engagement has become a must for every company.
-But with so many different ways to go about it, and a plethora of customer engagement tools vying for your attention, engaging customers can sometimes seem a rather overwhelming task.
+Engaging with customers has become a must for every company.
+But with so many different ways to go about it, and an abundance of customer engagement tools vying for your attention, engaging customers can sometimes seem a rather overwhelming task.

 Using social media has become a fundamental part of being a customer – Business2Community found that 63 percent of millennials use social media to keep up to date with brands.
 But, social media sites allow you to go far beyond simply broadcasting news and advertisements.
 Customers can get in touch with you – and hear back – providing the opportunity to create two-way conversations.